WordPress/gutenberg/packages/block-editor/README.md

 -   `Function`: Higher-order component.

-### DateFormatControl
+### DateFormatPicker

-The `DateFormatControl` component renders a dropdown that lets the user choose a _date format_.
+The `DateFormatPicker` component renders controls that let the user choose a _date format_.
 That is, how they want their dates to be formatted.

 _Related_